crossbario/autobahn-python/docs/reference/autobahn.wamp.component.rst

 Component
 ---------

-This is common code for both Twisted and asyncio components; see either :class:`autobahn.twisted.component.Component` or :class:`autobahn.asyncio.component.Component` for the concrete implementations.
+This is common code for both Twisted and asyncio components; see either ``autobahn.twisted.component.Component`` or ``autobahn.asyncio.component.Component`` for the concrete implementations.

 .. autoclass:: autobahn.wamp.component.Component
     :members: